sturmk/GEMSGUI/README.md

 ToDo:

-< To Svitlana: Please, finalise the gemsreaktoro launcher so that it starts gems3k-server, rkt4gems-server and gemsgui-app, and kills them when a shutdown of gemsreaktoro is performed>
+< To Svitlana: Please, finalise the gemsreaktoro launcher so that it starts gems3k-server, rkt4gems-server and gem-selektor, and kills them when a shutdown of gemsreaktoro is performed>

 < To Svitlana and Allan: Please, check that the JSON lists for elements (ICNL), species (DCNL) and phases (PHNL) are read in correct order into rkt-server from "-dch.json" file>